hbc/tutorials/scRNAseq/scRNAseq_analysis_tutorial/lessons/01_bcbio_run.md

 6. Take reads that mapped to more than one transcript and divide the count between all of the transcripts to which the reads aligned.

+> **NOTE:** The location of the barcodes and UMIs differs by library method, and the description given above reflects the locations for inDrop data.
+However, bcbio will perform similar steps for other methods; it will just parse the reads a bit differently.

 ## Running bcbio single cell RNA-Seq workflow on O2

 1. Create sample barcodes file (`.txt`) to identify samples in bcbio.
 The **reverse-complement of the sample barcodes supplied by the client** are written as a single barcode per line in a file.
 No other text should be present in the file, for example the following is the contents of a barcode file for an experiment with four samples: